clarencecastillo/NTUOSS-GitWorkshop/README.md

 2. Selectively stage changes that are to be part of the next commit.
 These can be in the form of entire files or simply chunks of lines of code changed within a file.
 3. Commit the staged stuff to the git directory.
 This stores a permanent snapshot of the tracked files into the commit history.

-Open your favourite text editor and create a new text file named `file_01.txt`.
-In the first line, type `f1`.
-Although trivial, this line represents a segment of your source code which you'd like to be comitted to the repository.
+Open your favourite text editor and create a new text file named `lyrics.txt`.
+Let's begin by writing the song's first stanza.
+This represents a segment of your source code you've written which you'd like to be comitted to the repository.

-`file_01.txt`
 ```
-f1
+Let's get down to business
+To defeat the Huns.
+Did they send me daughters
+When I asked for sons?
 ```

 To see our change, run `git status` again with the new file.
 You'll see that it is untracked because Git sees a file you didn’t have before.